matloff/omsi/README.md

 <b><i>Saving answers:</i></b>

-Click the question number on the left of the OMSI screen, and select <b>File | Save</b>.
-Note that **saving is NOT submitting.**
+Click the question number on the left of the OMSI screen, and select
+<b>File | Save</b>.
+Note that **saving is NOT submitting to the
-Saving your file does NOT upload your answer to the instructor's server;
-the save operation merely saves to a file on your local machine.
+server.** Saving your file does NOT upload your answer to the instructor's server; the save operation merely saves to a file on your local machine.
 See "Submitting your answers" below for uploading to the instructor.

 By the way, your files are saved to the same directory from which you launched OMSI, with file names beginning with 'omsi_answer', e.g.